-- To Completed, once post-development activities have been completed. - To Scheduled, to allow for errors, i.e., the ticket was moved to Resolved before it was ready.
+- To Closed/Released, once post-development activities have been completed, the software merged into a release branch, and the branch released. - To Implementing, to allow for errors, i.e., the ticket was moved to Pending Release before it was ready, or a new issue was discovered in the implementation.